 1. Being able to share power

-2. Leading towards your team’s needs-not simply your own
+2. Leading towards your team’s needs, not simply your own

-This is similar to 1. except it goes beyond where power is located and begins to steward that power toward someone else.
+This is similar to number one except it goes beyond where power is located and begins to steward that power toward someone else.
 An immature leader can be overly concerned with their own needs or their own organization.
-A mature leader begins to look at the true make up those entrusted to them and they become students of their strengths, gifts and abilities.
+A mature leader begins to look at the true make up of those entrusted to them and they become students of their strengths, gifts and abilities.
 They begin to provide what each member needs to see them succeed.
-They provide structure, resources, counsel, developmental opportunities-all in the name of making them better.
+They provide structure, resources, counsel, developmental opportunities–all in the name of making them better.

 3. Being able to appropriately lead up